 Bryn Mawr College Dining Services is committed to providing the most environmentally friendly dining program possible and one that supports the BMC Community.

-Erdman & Haffner Dining Hall and Wyndham Alumni House now compost all appropriate food waste.
+Erdman & New Dorm Dining Hall, UnCommon Grounds and Wyndham Alumni House now compost all appropriate food waste.

 Currently BMCDS offers local fruits seasonally, we are working to increase the proportion of local foods available in the Dining Halls.